-Following the review announcement by Rio Tinto Aluminium in early 2016, it became clear that an option that included a community company could form part of the solution to retain the Fort William smelter in operation, particularly if the company could act along with others that had the expertise to successfully own and operate the smelter and hydropower assets, allowing the community to derive the benefit and income from owning the land.
-If this strategy proved successful, this would be the largest community-led land buyout in Scotland to date.
-(For a map of the land involved click here.)
+When we realised in 2016 that Rio Tinto Aluminium intended to sell, it became clear that an option that included a community company could form part of the solution to retain the Fort William smelter in operation, particularly if that company could act along with others that had the expertise to successfully own and operate the smelter and hydropower assets, allowing the community to derive the benefit and income from owning the land.
+We took forward such a joint proposal and also made our own bid for the land which unfortunately was unsuccessful and the GFG Alliance took over the entirety in November 2016.

 The East Lochaber and Laggan Community Trust (the Trust), which is a company limited by guarantee, has been formed to benefit the community of East Lochaber and Laggan, being the community council areas of Laggan; Spean Bridge, Roy Bridge and Achnacarry; Inverlochy and Torlundy; Caol; Kilmallie; Fort William; Nether Lochaber, Glencoe and Glen Etive and Kinlochleven (the Community).